Solidarity to achieve stability: Preliminaries

-We now introduce several concepts and properties defined for preference profiles.
-We first introduce the concept of a ring.\footnote{See, for instance, \cite{inal2015core} and \cite{pycia2012stability} for different definitions of rings, under the name of cycles.} A \textbf{\textit{ring}} is an ordered list of coalitions $(C_1, \ldots, C_{l})$, with $l>2$, such that for each $k=1,\ldots, l$ (subscript modulo $l$) and each $j \in C_{k} \cap C_{k+1}$, $C_{k+1} \succsim_j C_{k}$, with at least one agent with strict preference in each intersection.
-That is, in a ring there is at least one agent in the intersection of any two consecutive coalitions with a strict preference of the later coalition over the former, while the rest of the intersection-mates can be indifferent, but no one can prefer the former.
+We now introduce several concepts and properties defined for coalition formation problems.
+First, a \textbf{\textit{ring}} is an ordered list of coalitions $(C_0, C_1, \ldots, C_{l-1})$, with $l>2$, such that for each subscript $k=0, 1, \ldots, l-1$ (modulo $l$) and each $j \in C_{k} \cap C_{k+1}$, $C_{k+1} \succsim_j C_{k}$, with at least one agent with strict preference in each intersection.\footnote{See, for instance, \cite{inal2015core} and \cite{pycia2012stability} for different definitions of rings, under the name of cycles.} That is, in a ring there is at least one agent in the intersection of any two consecutive coalitions who prefers the latter to the former, while the rest of the intersection-mates are indifferent.
+It can be easily checked that the lack of rings guarantees the existence of a stable partition.

-This next property, originally introduced by \cite{pycia2012stability}, requires that all agents in the intersection of two coalitions rank them in the same way.
+The next property, originally introduced by \cite{pycia2012stability}, requires that all agents in the intersection of two coalitions rank them in the same way.